ainsleyCrawford/Futoshiki/README.md

 B .
 C .
 D .
 A<br>
 D .
 B .
 A .
 C</p>

 [Futoshiki](https://www.futoshiki.org), aka Unequal, is the inspiration for this idea.
 It uses inequality symbols to give the player enough info to deduce the solution.
+For instance, in a 3-by-3 latin square if _ > _ then the left-hand side cannot be 1 and the right-hand side cannot be 3.
+Now suppose you had already proved a 2 or a 3 in the same column as the left-hand space.
+You could, then, logically conclude this space's value.

 a  >  b  ,  c  <  d
 ^     ,     ,     ,
 e  ,  f  ,  g  ,  h
 ,     ,     ^     ,
 i  ,  j  ,  k  <  l
 ,     ,     ,     ,
 m  ,  n  ,  o  ,  p

 A 3X3 grid may be too easy, so 4X4 is probably best.